 Everyone likes a bargain and because value investing looks for shares selling at a discount to their intrinsic value, the strategy appeals to those who like to get good deals.
-All it takes to make money with a value share is for enough investors to realise that there’s a mismatch between the share’s current price and what it’s actually worth.
+All it takes to make money with a value share is for enough investors to realise there’s a mismatch between the share’s current price and what it’s actually worth.
 Once that happens, the share price should go up to reflect the higher intrinsic value.
 Then those who bought in at a discount will get their profit.

 Furthermore, many investors like the margin of safety provided by a share that’s purchased for less than what it’s inherently worth.
-There’s no guarantee that the share price won’t fall further, but it does make additional share-price declines less probable and less dramatic.
+There’s no guarantee the share price won’t fall further, but it does make additional share-price declines less probable and less dramatic.
 For those who see themselves as defensive investors without much tolerance for risk, a good value share can provide both protection against losing money and the potential to cash in once the market recognises the share’s true value.